-Midterm 35% October 21, 9:30 a.m.
-LOCATION: IN CLASSROOM

-Final paper 30% Due December 2, 11:59 p.m.

-Final exam 35% TBA.
-Scheduled by the Office of the Registrar during the final exam period
+Assignment Percentage Due Date Midterm 35% October 27, 2025, 9:30 a.m.
+LOCATION: IN CLASSROOM Final Paper 30% December 8, 2025, 11:59 p.m.
+Final Exam 35% TBA: Scheduled by the Office of the Registrar during the final exam period

-Midterm
+Midterm Exam

-The midterm exam will consist of multiple-choice questions covering the lectures, films, and reading assignments.
+The exam will consist of multiple-choice questions covering the lectures, films, and reading assignments.
 You are responsible for all the material in the assigned readings even if this material is not covered in class.
 The exam will be administered IN THE CLASSROOM and is 2 hours in length.
-No aids or electronic devices will be allowed during the exam.
+No aids or electronic devices will be allowed during examinations.